giantswarm/docs/src/content/reference/cluster-upgrades/index.md

 As the semantic versioning system defines, an upgrade from one version to another is either one of these:

-- *Patch*: The smallest type of upgrade occurs when we publish bugfixes, security fixes, or make changes to the observability while maintaining the given functionality of the stack.
+- *Patch*: The smallest type of upgrade occurs when we publish bug-fixes, security fixes, or make changes to the observability while maintaining the given functionality of the stack.
 This can include any sort of patch upgrades of third party components.

 - *Minor*: A minor upgrade occurs when we add functionality, while maintaining the functionality of the stack as it was in the previous version.
 This can include minor upgrades of third party components, with the exception of Kubernetes.

-- *Major*: A major upgrade occurs when (A) a minor Kubernetes version upgrade is picked up (e. g. from 1.10.* to 1.11.*), when we remove functionality or change functionality that might require changes in workloads, in automation working with the cluster or in administrator's interactions.
+- *Major*: A major upgrade occurs when (A) a minor Kubernetes version upgrade is picked up (e. g. from 1.10.* to 1.11.*) or (B) we remove functionality or change functionality that might require changes in workloads, in automation working with the cluster or in administrator's interactions.

 **Note:** The release version number is provider-specific.
 Azure, AWS, and KVM based installations have independent versioning systems, as their stacks are also slightly different.

 ### Determining the release version and inspecting release details

-As a user with access to the Giant Swarm API and being member of the organization owning the cluster, you can use both the web UI or the CLI to find out what release version your tenant cluster has currently.
+As a user with access to the Giant Swarm API and being member of the organization owning the cluster, you can use both the web UI or the CLI to find out what release version your tenant cluster currently has.

 In the web UI, both the cluster overview and the cluster details page show the release version number.
 In the cluster details page you can click the release version number to get more information about a release.